3.14 Provisions and contingent liability Provision

 Securities premium reserve is used to record the premium on issue of shares.
 The reserve is to be utilised in accordance with the provisions of Section 52 of Companies Act, 2013.

-In accordance with section 69 of the Companies Act, 2013, the Company created capital redemption reserve equal to the nominal value of shares bought back, as an appropriation from the general reserve.
+In accordance with section 69 of the Companies Act, 2013, the Company created capital redemption reserve equal to the nominal value of shares bought back, as an appropriation from the free reserves.

 The Company has defined benefit gratuity plan for its employees.
 The gratuity plan is governed by the Payment of Gratuity Act, 1972.
-Under the Act, every employee who has completed 5 years of service are eligible for gratuity on departure at 15 days salary (last drawn) for each completed year of service.
-The level of benefits provided depends on the member's length of service and salary at retirement.
+Under the Act, every employee who has completed 5 years of service are eligible for gratuity on departure at 15 days salary (last drawn salary) for each completed year of service.
+The level of benefits provided depends on the member's length of service and salary at retirement age.
+The gratuity plan of the Company is unfunded.

-The following table summarise the components of net benefit expense recognised in the statement of profit and loss and the funded status and amounts recognised in the balance sheet for the gratuity plan:
+The following table summarise the components of net benefit expense recognised in the standalone statement of profit and loss and amounts recognised in the balance sheet for the gratuity benefit:

 Note 37: Share based payments Employee Share Option Scheme (ESOP)

-TeamLease Services Limited has granted stock options to employees of the Company under 'TeamLease Services Limited ESOP Plan' 2015.
+The Company has granted stock options to employees of the Company and its subsidiaries under 'TeamLease Services Limited ESOP Plan' 2015.
 The options issued under the plan has term of 3-4 years and vest based on the terms of individual grants.
 When exercisable, each option is convertible into one equity share.
 The exercise price of option is H 10.
 The stock options are restricted for sale, pledge or transfer.

-Tranche I and II - Total number of options granted were 126,640, out of which 110,522 options were exercised and 16,118 options were expired in earlier years.
+Tranche I and II - Total number of options granted were 126,640 out of which 110,522 options were exercised and 16,118 options expired in earlier years.

 Fair value of options granted